Generated at: 2026-07-01 03:58:45

 Kase

-What are your thoughts from the perspective of data utilization?
+How do you view this from the perspective of data utilization?

 Nakai

 We have begun connecting the data consolidated in Salesforce to a data lake for further analysis.
-By combining this with corporate attributes and touchpoint information, I believe we can leverage AI and BI tools (management analysis tools) to discover similar companies and predict which prospects to approach next.
+By combining this with corporate attributes and touchpoint information, I believe we can leverage AI and BI tools (management analysis tools) to identify similar companies and predict which prospects to approach next.

 Kase

 That is exactly right.
-Group-wide consolidated operations are a key pillar of our medium-term management plan, and driving strategy across the entire Resona Group is a major theme.
-By integrating sales field information with uSonar corporate data, we hope to further enhance the value we provide to our customers.
+Our medium-term management plan also highlights "Group Consolidated Operations," making the promotion of strategy across the entire Resona Group a major theme.
+By combining information from our sales front lines with uSonar's corporate data, I hope we can further enhance the value we provide to our customers.

 Consult with uSonar